 Indeed, in an SME this role is often fulfilled by a senior member of the development staff with both development and management duties.
 As either a developer or manager, the graduate would be expected to demonstrate their initiative and be able to use their research skills to rapidly adapt to the demands of new technology.

-Students' work is assessed through combination of course works, lab based practical exams and written exam.
+Student works are assessed through a combination of coursework, portfolio, lab-based practical exams and written examinations.
 The final mark for some modules may include one or more pieces of course work set and completed during the module.
 Project work is assessed by a written report and oral presentation.
-Part 2 of the MSc programme requires the student to research and prepare an individual project/dissertation of a substantial nature.
+Part 2 requires the student to research and prepare an individual project of a substantial nature.

-An Honours Degree (2.2 or above) or advanced qualification in Computer Science or cognate discipline from a UK University or recognised overseas institution, or industrial experience in Computer Networking and an Honours Degree.
+Applicants require an Honours Degree (2.2 or above) or advanced qualification in Computer Science or cognate discipline from a UK University or recognised overseas institution or industrial experience in IT and an Honours Degree.

-Where English is not your first language, we ask that you hold an Academic IELTS test with a score of at least 6.0 (no element less than 5.5) or TOEFL with a minimum score of 550 (213 for computer based test).
+For International applicants, we ask that you hold an Academic IELTS test with a score of at least 6.0 (no element less than 5.5).
+For full information please visit our International page.